orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 ---

+## Support Policy

+At Laravel Orchid, we strive to provide our users with the positive possible support for our package.
+However, to ensure that we can provide the most efficient, we will only provide support for the latest major release of our package.
+This includes bug fixes and security updates.

+We recommend that you use the latest version of Laravel Orchid in your projects to take advantage of the latest features, bug fixes, and security updates.

+If you have any questions or concerns about our support policy, please do not hesitate to contact us.

+## Release early, release often

 We like to keep things as modern as possible and have a "release early, release often" approach to major releases.
 Meaning, we won't wait an arbitrary number of months to accumulate big changes and release the next major version.
 By releasing major versions often, new features will be out earlier, and upgrading between versions will be much easier.

 > We try to document all possible breaking changes.
 Some of these changes are internal calls, so only some of these changes may actually affect your application.